About the Industrial Policy Group

 Policy Engagement

-U.S. President Biden’s Council of Economic Advisors (CEA), The World Trade Organization (WTO), U.K. Treasury (His Majesty’s Treasury), United Nations Industrial Development Organisation (UNIDO), European Bank for Reconstruction and Development (EBRD), German Ministry of Finance, Japanese Ministry of Economy, Trade and Industry (METI), The Netherland’s Central Planning Bureau (CPB), Central Bank of Chile, Korea Development Institute (KDI), Le Centre d’études prospectives et d'informations internationales (CEPII), Roosevelt Institute, Berggruen Institute, Center for Strategic and International Studies (CSIS), Arenagruppen (Sweden),
+U.S. President’s Council of Economic Advisors (CEA), World Trade Organization (WTO), U.K. Treasury (His Majesty’s Treasury), United Nations Industrial Development Organisation (UNIDO), the European Bank for Reconstruction and Development (EBRD), U.K. Department for Business and Trade (DBT), German Ministry of Finance, Japanese Ministry of Economy, Trade and Industry (METI), The Netherland’s Central Planning Bureau (CPB), Central Bank of Chile, Korea Development Institute (KDI), Le Centre d’études prospectives et d'informations internationales (CEPII), Roosevelt Institute, the Delors Centre, the Berggruen Institute, Center for Strategic and International Studies (CSIS), Arenagruppen (Sweden), and more.

-We regularly engage with various groups at the World Bank, International Monetary Fund (IMF), Organisation for Economic Co-operation and Development (OECD), and various U.S. government institutions, including the Department of Energy, U.S. congressional committees, etc.
+We also regularly work with groups at the World Bank, International Monetary Fund (IMF), Organisation for Economic Co-operation and Development (OECD), and various U.S. government institutions (e.g., Department of Energy).

 Board of Advisors